KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\routes.py:302`

 **Description**:
-The `bulk_lead_status_assign` method is likely designed to update or assign statuses to multiple leads at once within the EeazyCRM system, streamlining the process of managing lead statuses in bulk.
+The `bulk_lead_status_assign` method is likely used to assign statuses to a bulk of leads in the EeazyCRM system.
+It's probably called by other methods or functions that handle lead management in the CRM.

 ---